Jones Day Denies Network Breach

 "Jones Day continues to investigate the breach and has been, and will continue to be, in discussion with affected clients and appropriate authorities.”

-Emsisoft’s Brett Callow said that if Clop was behind the data breach on Accellion, then the hacker could have access to data belonging to the vendor's clients, which include the Reserve Bank of New Zealand, Washington State, and the Australian Securities and Investments Commission.
+Emsisoft’s Brett Callow said that if Clop was behind the data breach on Accellion, then the hacker could have access to data belonging to the vendor's clients, which include the Reserve Bank of New Zealand, Singtel, Washington State and the Australian Securities and Investments Commission.

 Commenting on the Accellion data breach, Lamar Bailey, senior director of security research at Tripwire, told Infosecurity Magazine: “The old saying a chain is only as strong as its weakest link also holds true for today’s extensive supply chains.
 If one of the products used by an organization is exploited, it opens up the organization to breaches as well."